Do Corporate Wellness Programs Work? Updated for 2023

 - Reduce the need for medical care

 - Improve employee recruitment and retention

-One of the main reasons corporate wellbeing programs exist to help reduce healthcare costs.
+One of the main reasons corporate wellbeing programs exist is to help reduce healthcare costs.
+But do corporate wellness programs work?
 Today there is more scientific evidence than ever to support the ability of corporate wellness programs to improve employee health, reduce elevated health risks, and reduce healthcare costs.

 These epidemiology studies use population databases to look at the relationships between health behaviors and how they are reducing healthcare costs.

 They all report that unhealthy behaviors and elevated health risks are directly related to elevated health care costs.
 Just like the research demonstrating the dangers of cigarette smoking, few of these studies are randomized clinical trials.

 However, the evidence reveals that most of our healthcare costs are directly related to unhealthy lifestyle choices.
 To understand how wellness programs reduce healthcare costs it’s important to understand how our health behaviors are directly linked to the cost of health care.

 The Science That Show how Corporate Wellness Programs Work to Reduce Healthcare Costs

 In 2016, Centers for Disease Control published a paper connecting inadequate physical activity with healthcare costs.
 This is just one of dozens of similar papers.
 To fully comprehend how powerful these studies are let me show you briefly what they did.

 The CDC researchers merged data from the National Health Interview Survey (2001-2010) and the Medical Expenditure Panel Survey.
 The national health interview survey uses face-to-face interviews to gather health information from individuals all around the United States.